 Inclusiveness is at the heart of thinking and acting as journalists.
 Our guiding principles: Protect the vulnerable.
 Expose wrongdoing.
 Explore solutions.
 The complex issues we face as a society require respect for different viewpoints.
 Race, class, generation, gender and geography all affect point of view.
 Reflecting these differences in our reporting leads to better, more-nuanced stories and a better-informed community.

 Part of our commitment to diversity means being transparent about our own staff.
 Our latest demographic survey data may be found here.
 Information about the composition of the Center’s workforce may be found in its responses to the American Society of News Editors Newsroom Employment Diversity Survey from 2017 and 2018.
 ASNE, now the News Leaders Association, paused data collection in 2020 to redesign the survey.

 Wisconsin Watch recognizes that Wisconsin law bars employers from discrimination on the basis of:

 Age, Ancestry, Arrest Record, Color, Conviction Record, Creed, Disability, Genetic Testing, Honesty Testing, Marital Status, Military Service, National Origin, Pregnancy or Childbirth, Race, Sex, Sexual Orientation, Use or nonuse of lawful products off the employer’s premises during nonworking hours.
-Employees may not be harassed in the workplace based on their protected status nor retaliated against for filing a complaint, for assisting with a complaint, or for opposing discrimination in the workplace (citations provided by state Department of Workforce Development).
+Employees may not be harassed in the workplace based on their protected status nor retaliated against for filing a complaint, for assisting with a complaint, or for opposing discrimination in the workplace.